Mortafix/AutoConv-Telegram-Python/README.md

 ```
 - `keyboard`: inline keyboard.
 Can be a dict (with custom value as key) or a list/tuple (default int value as key).
 - `size`: size for each row of the keyboard.
-- `max_row`: total values in a row, ignored if size is specified.
+- `max_row`: max number of buttons in a row, ignored if size is specified.

 ```python
 # text handler